LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 Step 1: Clone the repository
 ----------------------------

-It is strongly recommended to create and activate a virtual environment first.
+It is recommended to create and activate a virtual environment first.
-This can be for example done by running
+This can be for example done by running:

 .. code-block:: sh